josafaverissimo/dotfiles/README.md

 ```

 > [!warning]
-> xcursor fallback may  not work properly, so force it.
+> Xcursor fallback may  not work properly, so it's being forced.
-> either, flatpak gtk apps may not work. see instructions below
+> Also, flatpak gtk apps may not work. see instructions below.

 ```sh